-Renters can make prescribed modifications without the rental provider’s consent.
+Renters can now make certain modifications without the rental provider’s consent.
 There are other modifications which a rental provider cannot unreasonably refuse consent to renters making.
-What qualifies as a prescribed modification will be decided by April 2020 following public consultation in November 2019 through Engage Victoria.
+For more information on whether consent is needed, view the Making modifications in rental properties guide.

 Director issued maintenance guidelines